Raynaud's Disease Syndrome?

 7. Keep gloves or slippers on to warm your hands and feet.

-8. During an attack place your hands under your arms or in a bowl of warm water to warm them quickly or wrap yourself in a warm blanket.
-Feet can be soaked in warm water.
+8. During an attack place your hands under your arms or in a bowl of warm water to warm them quickly or wrap yourself in a blanket.
+Feet can be soaked in an epsom salt foot bath.

 9. To avoid infection soak hands or feet in warm salt water three to five times throughout the day.
 Do not rub inflamed tissue with the towel when drying - pat dry to prevent injury.